sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 Using git, let's create a `package.json` file in our project directory with `yarn init -y`.

-Now let's install some dev dependcies that we'll need for our build system: `yarn add live-server front-matter nodemon prettier --dev`.
+Now let's install some dev dependencies that we'll need for our build system: `yarn add [each-dep-below] --dev`.

 - `live-server` will watch our files for changes and refresh the localhost page.
 - `front-matter` will allow us to add information to each Markdown file that we can read and build into our html files, including `title`, `description`, and `publishedDate`
+- `showdown` allows us to convert markdown to HTML
+- `showdown-highlight` allows us to style code blocks
 - `nodemon` will be used to watch our Markdown files for changes so it can automatically run the build script.
 - `prettier` for consistent code formatting (optional)